juvelas/juvelas.github.io/_pages/publications.md

 # Peer-reviewed papers: 56 in total

 ## 2024

+* Smith, C., Ochoa-Ochoa, L.M & __Velasco, J.A__*.
+Using bioclimatic indicators to analyse the presence of climatic lag amongst local amphibian assemblages of America.
+Revista Latinoamericana de Herpetología. *Corresponding author.
+Accepted.

+* Ochoa-Ochoa, L.M & __Velasco, J.A__*.
+Long-term stability in Protected-Areas?
+A vision from the New World Amphibians.
+Geography and Sustainability. *Corresponding author.
+Accepted pending minor changes.

 * __Velasco, Julian A__; Luna-Aranguré, C.; Calderón-Bustamante, O.; Mendoza-Ponce, A.; Estrada, F.; González-Salazar, C. Drivers of urban biodiversity in Mexico and joint risks from future urban expansion, climate change, and urban heat island effect.
 Plos One.
 Accepted.

 * Castaño Quintero, S., __Velasco, J.A__, Gonzalez-Voyer, A., Martínez-Meyer, E., Yañez-Arenas, C. Niche Position and Niche Breadth Effects on Population Abundances: A Case Study of New World Warblers (Parulidae).
 2024.
 Ecology and Evolution.
 14 (3) e11108. https://doi.org/10.1002/ece3.11108